Equality, diversion and inclusion

 We are proud to be recognised as a Disability Confident Leader, holding the Two Tick Employer Award, which demonstrates that people with a disability or neurodiversity are not disadvantaged in the workplace.
 To apply for a role at Warrington and Halton Teaching Hospitals, please follow the link to our work with us pages.

 In 2022 we achieved the Merseyside and Cheshire Navajo LGBTQ+ Charter Mark.
 The accreditation recognises our commitment to improving the experience and health outcomes of the LGBTQ+ community – both for our patients and our workforce.
-The Trust also became a Stonewall Diversity Champion to continue to improve our policies, procedures and workstreams for the future.

-As an accredited Armed Forces Friendly Hospital and holding Silver accredition with the Employer Recognition Scheme, we identify and record our patients and staff within the military community to ensure they receive the support needed.
+As an accredited Armed Forces Friendly Hospital and holding Silver accreditation with the Employer Recognition Scheme, we identify and record our patients and staff within the military community to ensure they receive the support needed.
 We also adhere to the Armed Forces Covenant - a pledge to acknowledge and understand the needs of the armed forces community to build a more open and honest relationship between employers, the Ministry of Defence and reservists.

 Staff networks

-- Disability Awareness Network
+- Disability Awareness Network (WHH) and Enabled Network (BCH)

 Equality analysis / impact assessments